ragundo/exportmaps/README.md

 For next releases, this is what's planned:

 #### New map types
-As the plugin get the data natively from DF, new maps can be generated, like geology or region maps.
+More maps are planned, like geology ones.

 #### RPC interface
 For generating maps on demand without needing to use the DFHack console.
 Just connect to DF and request a map using Google's protocol buffers.